 Meet virtually with women in STEM and those who are supportive of them at your convenience!
 Check our schedule.

-Being a woman in engineering or tech requires moxie.
-Our contributions are often overlooked or marginalized.
-Let each other know how you're pushing past the fray.
+As women in engineering or tech, continuing to show up in spite of marginalization and harassment requires moxie.
+Let each other know how you're changing the culture from within.
 At ThinQ.tv, we've got your back!

 Years earlier, Dr. Schaefer had a vision for multi-location book party with hundreds of intellectual conversations to drop in to and discovered live-streaming in its early days.
 "This changes everything," she thought.
 Anyone with a computer, webcam, and internet connection can communicate with anyone with anyone else who has an internet connection.